zlemmon/physalis-yellow-mapping/README.md

 docker run --rm -it -v ${PWD}/:/app bsa
 ```

-Inside the container you will likely have to invoke `bwa index` on the reference fasta file to build the BWA indices (~15-20m for a 1-2 Gbp genome, but depends on how large your reference genome).
+Inside the container you will likely have to invoke `bwa index` on the reference fasta file to build the BWA indices (~15-30m for a 1-2 Gbp genome, but depends on how large your reference genome is and how big a machine you can throw at it).
 Also make sure you point the `config*json` at the appropriate reference.
 When ready to run the main analysis do the following from in the running container:

 ```code
 snakemake -j --configfile /path/to/config.json